-21.3 What is parental leave?
+21.3.
+What is parental leave?

-Parental leave (PL) is a form of leave not mandatory that may be available for both parents after the period of compulsory maternity/paternity leave.
-You are entitled to 44 working days of parental leave until your child is three years old.
-The condition for taking parental leave is that the employment relationship has existed for one year.
+Parental leave (SPL) is a form of leave not mandatory that may be available for both the parents after the period of compulsory maternity/paternity leave

-It gives you and your partner more flexibility in how to share the care of your child in the first years after birth than simply taking maternity and paternity leave.
-Assuming you are both eligible, you will be able to choose how to split the available leave between you and can decide to be off work at the same time or at different times.
+It gives you and your partner more flexibility in how to share the care of your child in the first year after birth than simply taking maternity and paternity leave.
+Assuming you are both eligible, you will be able to choose how to split the available leave between you, and can decide to be off work at the same time or at different times.
 You may be able to take leave in more than one block.